How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Experimental setup

 [-] \textbf{Accuracy.} It measures the proportion of predictions for which the model's predicted label matches the ground-truth label, providing a standard indicator of overall classification performance.

-[-] \textbf{Expected Calibration Error (ECE).} ECE \cite{ece} measures the average discrepancy between a model’s predicted confidence and its actual accuracy.
-The prediction confidences are partitioned into $G$ bins, and for each bin $b_g$, the absolute difference between the empirical accuracy $\text{acc}(b_g)$ and the mean predicted confidence $\text{conf}(b_g)$ is computed.
+[-] \textbf{Expected Calibration Error (ECE).} ECE \cite{ece} measures the average discrepancy between a model’s predicted confidence and accuracy.
+The prediction confidences are partitioned into $G$ static bins, and for each bin $b_g$, the absolute difference between the average accuracy $\text{acc}(b_g)$ and the mean predicted confidence $\text{conf}(b_g)$ is computed.
 These bin-wise errors are then weighted by the proportion of samples in each bin, yielding a global estimate of how well the model's confidence reflects the true likelihood of correctness.
 Lower ECE values indicate better-calibrated predictions.
 The ECE metric can be defined as:

-where $|\mathcal{D}|$ and $|b_g|$ is the total number of samples in the dataset and $g-$th bin, respectively.
+where $|\mathcal{D}|$ and $|b_g|$ is the total number of samples in the dataset and $g$-th bin, respectively.

 [-] \textbf{Maximum Calibration Error (MCE).} MCE \cite{ece} quantifies the worst-case miscalibration across all bins.
-Rather than averaging, MCE takes the maximum absolute gap between accuracy and confidence over the $G$ bins.
+Rather than averaging, MCE takes the maximum absolute gap between accuracy and confidence over the $G$ static bins.
 This highlights extreme local over- or under-confidence that may be masked by aggregate metrics such as ECE.
 A lower MCE value indicates that the model avoids severe calibration failures in any confidence region.
-The ECE metric can be written as:
+The MCE metric can be written as:

-[-] \textbf{Average Calibration Error (ACE).} ACE \cite{ace} assesses calibration by averaging the absolute accuracy-confidence discrepancies uniformly across all $G$ bins.
-Unlike ECE, which weights bins by the number of samples they contain, ACE treats each bin equally, making it more sensitive to miscalibration in sparsely populated regions of the confidence distribution.
-Lower ACE values reflect more consistent calibration performance across different confidence levels.
-The ECE metric can be defined as:
+[-] \textbf{Adaptive Calibration Error (ACE).} ACE \cite{ace} assesses calibration by computing the discrepancy between predicted confidence and accuracy using adaptive binning.
+Unlike ECE which divides the predictions into $G$ static bins over fixed confidence intervals, ACE constructs $H$ adaptive bins by sorting the predicted probabilities and dividing them into bins having an equal number of samples, to provide a more realistic calculation of calibration across the entire confidence distribution.
+ACE evaluates calibration across all class probabilities rather than considering only the maximum predicted confidence.
+The ACE metric can be defined as: